- Page Count: 372

 How have I never read this before now?!?!
 That was quite possibly the cutest book ever.

-The title, description, and hype made me shove it to the back of my bookshelf for years, which I’m totally regretting now.
+The title, description, and hype made me shove it to the back of my bookshelf for years, which I’m now totally regretting.

 It feels kind of pointless to do some detailed review when this is one of the most popular YA books aaaand I’m like the last person to get to it… so let me just join in on the enthusiasm.

 The writing was so strong that everyone totally seemed real.
-I’m seriously so sad that book is over and can already feel the book hangover coming.
+I’m seriously so sad that book is over!
 It’s just a happy, feel-good read that still felt like it operated in reality.

 I totally loved Anna’s character and how she was so relatable, flawed, and hilarious at times.
 Her narration was really easy to read.
 It kind of reminded me of Elle Woods at time?
 (That is a huge compliment).
 And pretty sure being sent to a French boarding school is the ultimate dream!
 I could seriously picture most of the places around her school in Paris.

 But back to the PARIS.
 BRITISH BOYS.
 FRENCH FOOD.
 CINEMA.
 BOARDING SCHOOL.
-Everything I adore.
+Everything I would have loved in a high school.
 This was just the perfect YA contemporary and everything was so happy.
-Some of my extreme enthusiasm waned towards the end, but this is still a strong 5 stars.
+Some of my extreme enthusiasm waned towards the end, but this is still 5 stars.